fcavarretta-ualr/DistributedComputing/Lecture 6 - Remote Procedure Call/Marshalling/README.md

-# Fig 4.9 — RPC Marshalling
+# RPC Marshalling

-Same `APPEND`-over-a-shared-list RPC simulation as [Fig 4.8](../Fig-4.8-RPCWithAppend), but this version makes marshalling explicit: the client and server stubs `pickle`/`unpickle` the call and its arguments instead of passing live Python objects through the channel.
-Paired with Fig 4.8 specifically to contrast what marshalling is for.
+Same `APPEND`-over-a-shared-list RPC simulation as [Append](../WithAppend),
+but this version makes marshalling explicit: the client and server stubs `pickle`/`unpickle` the call and its arguments instead of passing live Python objects through the channel.

 ## The five files

-Same architectural split as Fig 4.8:

 | File | Layer | Contents |
 |---|---|---|